wp-plugins/wp-plugin-info-card/readme.txt

 9. Plugin with the large layout in the sidebar

 == Changelog ==

+= 2.3.6 =
+* Minor CSS fix - max-with 100% for large layout image
+* Use PNG icon as SVG fallback on the visual editor button

 = 2.3.5 =
 * Change "Download" into "More info" on card layout